 Woohoo!
-Today my egg is fertilised in the fallopian tube and I can start my big journey.
-Together with my future brothers and sisters, I leave for the womb.
+Today my egg is fertilized in the fallopian tube and I can start my big journey.
+I leave for the womb along with my future brothers and sisters.
 We distribute ourselves nicely, so that no one is alone, and nestle up tight in the soft uterine wall.
 I divide from 4 to 64 cells and immediately get a head and spine!

 Week 3-4: as big as a hazelnut!

 By the 19th day, I hide even better within the uterine wall.
 Unfortunately, this can make my mom feel a bit sick, but it won’t last too long.

 In week four, my head grows, and I get eyes and my first vertebrae.
 I am now growing very fast and I have almost tripled in size.
 Did you know that I am already about 15mm?
 That's as big as a hazelnut!
 I also get my organs.
 If Mom’s owners want to see us for the first time, the veterinarian can now locate us with his ultrasound.